9 Best Knowledge Base Software Compared (2025 Guide)

 5. Helpjuice

 Helpjuice is a popular SaaS platform that specializes in knowledge base software.
-They provide a software that’s geared towards companies with big teams.
+They provide software that’s geared towards companies with big teams.
 It also features a very beginner-friendly knowledge management system.

 One of the best features of Helpjuice is its customer support service.
-They even provide free customization to setup your knowledge base fast and easy.
+They even provide free customization to set up your knowledge base fast and easy.
 And promises a 5-minute response time to your support tickets.

 Helpjuice is a cloud-based knowledge base system.
 This means you don’t have to do any heavy work to get your knowledge base up and running.